jeffkayne/squash-ball-detector/README.md

 ## 1. Tracking
 Tracking a small and fast moving white ball in a series of images using standard computer vision techniques with colour and shape yielded poor results.
 This repo uses a deep learning model, TrackNet, for ball detection.
 TrackNet performs particularly well on squash detection as it uses a technique whereby three frames are fed into the neural net at a time.
 Here are the [source code](https://nol.cs.nctu.edu.tw:234/open-source/TrackNet/) and [research paper](https://arxiv.org/pdf/1907.03698.pdf) of this model.
 This model was originally developed for tennis ball detection, but was extended to [badminton shuttle detection](https://inoliao.github.io/CoachAI/).
 The best pre-trained model uses the weights saved in [new_trimmed.2](/Users/jeffreykayne/Documents/HomeRepo/SquashTracker/squash-ball-detector/bin/TrackNet/Code_Python3/TrackNet_Three_Frames_Input/weights/new_trimmed.2), which is assumed to be the model weights trained on badminton.
-This model provides good initial results, and could be perfected by training on a squash specific dataset.
+This model provides good initial results with ~40% of balls being correctly positioned.
+It is believed that this could be greatly improved by training on a squash specific dataset (>90% accuracy on badminton and tennis trained models).

 ## 2. Real time tracking